mavickers/articles/Sitefinity/external-sitefinity-components.md

 ### Front-end Assets

 Front-end assets (css, javascript, images) can be handled via its own build processes in the common project.
 The general idea is to use css/javascript that provides widgets with base styling and functionality.
+The base styling/functionality can then be written with code in your Sitefinity project.

-For instance, if you're creating a widget in the common project to use Bootstrap modules within Sitefinity then you would include the base css/javascript from Bootstrap and compile it into a dist folder in the common project.
+For instance, if you're creating a widget in the common project to use a Bootstrap module within Sitefinity then you would include the base css/javascript from Bootstrap and compile it into a dist folder in the common project.
 This dist folder would be included as part of the files that get checked into the common project.

-Then in the Sitefinity project your front-end build process would import the output of the common project dist folder and doing any rebasings/renamings as necessary before combining/compiling with the front-end assets of the Sitefinity project.
+Then in the Sitefinity project your front-end build process would import the output of the common project dist folder and perform any rebasings/renamings as necessary before combining/compiling with the front-end assets of the Sitefinity project.